lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 To securely share PHI internally or with other companies (after you've signed a BAA with them) you should create a shared drive within Google Drive and add them as collaborators.

 If you need to run custom code, you can reduce most security risks by running the code locally.
 Each evening (or however often you need to perform the task), download the relevant data from the Google Drive on to your work computer, run the script, and then upload the results to the Google Drive.
-Make sure your computer is encrypted and delete the PHI files afterwards.
+Make sure your computer is encrypted and delete the PHI files afterward.

 #### Building web apps

-You can then embedd the Saas apps which handle PHI into your website.
+Instead of redirecting your customers to other Saas sites to handle the PHI, embed the Saas apps directly into your website.

 For example, if you want a scheduling system integrated into your site: setup [Acuity Scheduling](https://acuityscheduling.com/) and embed the booking form as an iFrame into your react web app.
 You can style CSS to make the booking form look native and deploy it as a static site from a Github repo using [Netlify](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/)